 The following courses are recommended to fulfill general education requirements or as part of a student's elective choices.
+See Foundational Studies above.

-The Creative Christian (CART101) 3 (GI E: Arts and Humanities) Speech (COMM180) 3 (GI E: Communication) Small Group Dynamics (PSYC322)3 (GI E: Social and Behavioral Science) Business Statistics (BUS 290) 3 (GI E: Math)
+The Creative Christian (ART101/THE101) 3 (GE: Arts and Humanities) Speech (COMM180) 3 (GE: Communication)

+Small Group Dynamics (PSYC322) 3 (GE: Social and Behavioral Science)